 - Place the chicken on a parchment-lined baking sheet.

-- Press crushed black pepper or finely cut fresh herbs into the chicken breast, if desired.
+- Press black pepper or dried herbs into the chicken breast, if desired.

 - Bake for 40-50 minutes, until the internal temperature taken with an instant-read thermometer is 165 deg F (74 C).

 - Let cool at room temperature about 30 minutes.

 - Place chicken breasts in refrigerator until completely chilled before slicing.

 - Slice the chicken breast at an angle, as thin or as thick as you like.
 Store in a sealed container in the fridge for up to 1 week.

 - When soaking the chicken in fresh water, soak 30 minutes for every 24 hour period it was marinated. ie. 72 hours marinating = 1.5 hours soaking

 - When soaking the chicken in water, I put the chicken and water in a sealable container and place it in the fridge, making sure the chicken is submerged in the water.
 The purpose of this soaking step is to desalinate the chicken a bit while also balancing out the flavors.

 - You can marinate it for as little as 24 hours, but I find the best flavor comes from marinating it for 48-72 hours.